Torture in Turkey: Torture after the 2016 coup d'état attempt

 According to Amnesty International, detainees in Turkey are being subjected to beatings and torture, including rape, after the failed coup attempt.
 Police held detainees in stress positions, denied them food, water and medical treatment.
 Detainees were verbally abused, threatened as well as subjected to beatings and torture, including rape and sexual assault.
 Plastic zip-ties were often fastened too tight and left wounds on the arms of detainees.
 In some cases detainees were also blindfolded throughout their detention.

 In addition, detainees have been denied access to lawyers and family members and have not been properly informed of the charges against them, undermining their right to a fair trial.

 In general, it appears that the worst treatment in detention was reserved for higher-ranking military officers.
 Amnesty International said it wanted the European Committee for the Prevention of Torture to send people to check on detainees conditions.
-A person who'd been on duty at the Ankara police headquarters claimed that police denied medical treatment to a detainee.
+A person who had been on duty at the Ankara police headquarters claimed that police denied medical treatment to a detainee.
 "Let him die.
 We will say he came to us dead," the witness quoted a police doctor as saying.
 Some of the detainees were in extreme emotional distress, with one detainee attempting to throw himself out of a sixth story window and another repeatedly slamming his head against the wall.

 The Turkish President Recep Tayyip Erdoğan extended the maximum period of detention for suspects from four days to 30, a move Amnesty said increased the risk of torture or other maltreatment of detainees.

 In a detailed research that cited torture cases across Turkey's prisons and detention centers, Stockholm Center for Freedom revealed that the torture, ill-treatment, abusive, inhuman and degrading treatment of people who are deprived of their liberties in Turkey's detention centers and prisons after July 15, 2016, coup bid have become a norm rather than an exception under increased nationalistic euphoria and religious zealotry in the country.

 The United Nations special rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, Nils Melzer, visited Turkey in 2016.
 According to his report, though Turkey had laws against torture, they were insufficiently enforced, with investigation of allegations of torture being rare.
 He reported that he heard many allegations of torture and inhumane treatment.
 The Turkish government denied these allegations, claiming that they were part of a misinformation campaign by FETÖ, which the Turkish government regards as a terrorist organization.